-There is a common misconception that Apple’s Macs can’t get viruses or malware.
-The belief is that only Windows-based systems suffer from malicious code and all sorts of nasty bugs.
+There is a common misconception that Apple’s Mac computers can’t get viruses or malware.
+The belief is that only Windows-based systems suffer from malicious code and nasty bugs.

 There is no consensus on where the claim originated.
 But it might have been Apple itself.
-Up until 2012, Apple’s marketing for its Mac computers included the line that “a Mac isn’t susceptible to the thousands of viruses plaguing Windows-based computers.”
+Until 2012, Apple’s marketing for its Mac computers included the line that “a Mac isn’t susceptible to the thousands of viruses plaguing Windows-based computers.”

 Here’s the backstory

 Since changing the marketing details for Apple’s best-selling personal computer, the company has publicly faced its malware reality.
 The truth to the claim is a bit twisted: Macs can get viruses, but it’s very uncommon for them to do so.

 Apple executive Craig Federighi was recently asked why macOS supports different online stores for video games, but iOS doesn’t.
 His answer?
 Apple’s “dramatically higher bar” for personal safety, which macOS isn’t meeting.

 “Today, we have a level of malware on Macs that we don’t find acceptable,” he told Judge Yvonne Gonzalez.
 Federighi testified in the ongoing Apple versus Epic Games lawsuit.

 So, what’s the deal?

 In short, it’s an economy of scale.
 Malware isn’t universally developed for all platforms but created for a specific operating system and a particular flaw.
 A flaw in a Windows program doesn’t mean there is a flaw in the macOS or Linux version.